 Store all Lua scripts in your on-premise device.
 Recache the Lua scripts in Tair (Redis OSS-compatible) by using the EVAL or SCRIPT LOAD command if necessary.
 This prevents a NOSCRIPT error from occurring when Lua scripts are cleared during an instance restart or a high availability (HA) switchover.

-Limits on Lua scripts in cluster instances
+Special limits on cluster instances

-To ensure the execution atomicity, a Lua script cannot be split and can be executed only on one shard in a cluster instance.
+To ensure execution atomicity, a Lua script cannot be split and can be executed only on one shard in a cluster instance.
 In most cases, a key is used to determine which shard Lua scripts are routed to.
 Therefore, you must specify at least one key when you run a Lua script in a cluster instance.
-If you want to read or write multiple keys, the keys in one Lua script must belong to the same slot.
+If you want to read or write multiple keys, the keys in the one Lua script must belong to the same slot.
 Otherwise, an abnormal execution result is returned.
 Lua scripts that do not have keys (such as KEYS, SCAN, and FLUSHDB) can be executed normally.
 However, only the data of a single shard is returned.
 This limit is caused by the architecture of cluster instances.

-Error codes and causes for custom Lua script errors in proxy mode
+Error codes in proxy mode

-Proxy nodes perform syntax checks to identify the keys that belong to multiple slots and throw exceptions in advance to assist troubleshooting.
-Proxy nodes use a different approach to check for errors than Lua virtual machines.
+The proxy performs syntax checks to identify the keys that belong to multiple slots and throw exceptions in advance to assist troubleshooting.
+The proxy uses a check method different from that of the Lua virtual machine.
 This places additional limits on the execution of Lua scripts in proxy mode.
 For example, the UNPACK command is not supported, and the EVAL, EVALSHA, and SCRIPT commands are not supported in MULTI and EXEC transactions.
-You can also set the script_check_enable parameter to disable additional checks on Lua syntax in proxy mode.

 How does setting the script_check_enable parameter to 0 affect the instance?